laercioigorps/appliance-service-backend/README.md

 <!-- ABOUT THE PROJECT -->
 Easily deploy django REST apps on heroku or run locally with docker-compose up.

+* Free and rapidly Django REST APP deploy on Heroku
+* User login and registration endpoints

 <!-- GETTING STARTED -->
 ## Getting Started locally